-Here’s what women are valuing at work this year, based on our poll data:
+Here’s what women are valuing at work, based on our poll data:

 A clear majority (82%) of women choose “fair and equal wages” as the benefit they value most in the workplace, according to Monster’s poll, and only 24% of women believe that men and women are paid the same where they work.

 In some states, new pay transparency laws are bringing this issue to the forefront as employers are required to post pay ranges in job advertisements or provide pay ranges to internal employees who request it.
 Some employers are proactively making the information available to help level the playing field, and conducting pay audits to keep themselves on track.

 “One of my clients just worked with a consulting firm to go through all their pay and look at pay equity, and they had to make massive changes,” says MaryBeth Hyland, a workplace-culture consultant and founder of SparkVision.
 “The majority of people getting the highest pay had to do with how long they were there and not the impact of their work.
 They had to shift a lot of the old ways of thinking, because there was a huge discrepancy with men versus women and with tenure versus impact.”

 Two-thirds (63%) of women value “a clear vision for the future of their career,” and 69% of women would consider turning down a job offer if the company lacked career growth opportunities for women.
 Only 23% of women think all employees at their current company receive the same quality and quantity of opportunities.

 This is a good note for companies interviewing new talent – be clear about where women can go at your firm.
 “You can say, ‘This is how we plan to outline your career growth,’” says Monster career expert Vicki Salemi. “‘Here’s your one-year, two-year, five-year plan.’
 So they see there are intentions behind it.
 That’s what they’re looking for, ultimately.”